 Board

 The EMSWCD Board of Directors is the governing body of the District.
-The Board of Directors set policy, adopt the budget, set program and strategic priorities, supervise the Executive Director and oversee the management of the EMSWCD’s affairs to ensure legal compliance and fiscal responsibility.
+The Board sets policy, adopts the budget, sets program and strategic priorities, supervises the Executive Director and oversees the management of the EMSWCD’s affairs to ensure legal compliance and fiscal responsibility.

 Read on to learn about our five Directors and Director Emeritus.
 You can also learn about recent and upcoming Board meetings, find out about the eligibility requirements for Board candidacy, and explore the three Board Zones that comprise our District.